Do you want to assess whether your users have sufficient knowledge? The best way to do this is through an exam.

 Within an exam, you can add a test component.

-1. Once you’ve created an exam, click "Edit exam" in the top right corner.
+Once you have created an exam, click "Edit exam" in the top right corner.

-4. Next, click "Add test".
-Here, you can choose between a normal test and a test matrix.
+Click "Add test".
+Here, you can choose between a regular test and a test matrix:

-• Normal test: In this format, you manually add questions to the test.
+Regular test: In this format, you manually add questions to the test.
 Further down in this article, you’ll find more information about the different question types you can use.
-You can also search for existing questions in the Warehouse by typing part of the question into the search bar labeled "Search and reuse existing content".
-Later in this article, we’ll also explain the differences between the available question categories.
+You can also search for existing questions in the Warehouse by typing part of the question into the bar labelled “Search and reuse existing content”.
+The difference between the various question categories is also explained later on.

-• Test matrix: The test is automatically generated based on learning objectives.
-To do this, you first add a cluster.
-Within the cluster, you define a learning objective and enter a number.
-After clicking "Synchronize", the test matrix will automatically be filled with that number of questions from the Warehouse that match the specified learning objectives.
-The questions included in the test matrix can then be viewed under the "Questions" tab.
+Test matrix: The test is automatically generated based on learning objectives.
+To do this, add a cluster.
+Within the cluster, you can define a learning objective and specify a number.
+By then clicking "Synchronise", the set number of questions in the Warehouse that match the specified learning objectives will automatically be linked to the test matrix.
+The questions that can appear in the test matrix are then shown in the Questions tab.

 Adding a paragraph

-You can also add a paragraph to an exam, just like in an e-learning module.
-A paragraph can include various types of learning formats.
-For example, you might use a paragraph to introduce the test or to share a summary of the topic the test covers.
+You can also add a paragraph to an exam, just like in an e-learning.
+Such a paragraph can contain various types of learning formats.
+For example, you can use a paragraph to provide an introduction to the test or to share a summary of the topic the test covers.

 Test settings

-You can find the test settings as follows:
+The test settings can be found as follows:

-2. Navigate to the section that contains the test component you want to modify.
+Navigate to the section that contains the test component you want to edit

-3. Hover over the test component and click the pencil icon that appears.
+Hover your mouse over the test component and click the pencil icon that appears.

 Use all questions in the test